Michael Rectenwald

-Michael D. Rectenwald is an American author and former professor.
+Michael D. Rectenwald is a right-wing American author, former professor, and lobbyist.
 A member of the Mises Caucus of the Libertarian Party, he has written about 19th-century British secularism and is a critic of the contemporary social justice movement.

+In 2025, Rectenwald founded the Anti-Zionist America PAC (AZAPAC), a political action committee.
+According to a 2026 report in The Intercept, AZAPAC has endorsed far-right figures and Hitler apologists.
+His most recent book addresses "the Jewish question".

 Early life and education

 Rectenwald's 2018 memoir states that he is the seventh of nine children.
+He is Catholic.
+He has said he was raised in a German and Italian neighborhood in Pittsburgh, and that he "didn't know what a Jewish person was until I was an adult, frankly".

 Rectenwald's undergraduate studies in English included an apprenticeship with Beat Generation poet Allen Ginsberg at Naropa University (formerly Naropa Institute) during the 1979–80 school year.
 He graduated cum laude from the University of Pittsburgh in 1983 with a B.A. in English literature.
 In 1997, Rectenwald received a master's degree in English literature from Case Western Reserve University.
 In 2004, Carnegie Mellon University conferred upon Rectenwald a Ph.D. in literary and cultural studies.
 In the span of one year, he published three books.

 Career

 Rectenwald was a Professor of Liberal and Global Liberal Studies at New York University for more than ten years before retiring in January 2019.

 On September 12, 2016, Rectenwald created the anonymous Twitter account @antipcnyuprof, tweeting on the topic of social justice ideology on North American colleges and universities.
 A student reporter for the Washington Square News, New York University's weekly student newspaper, discovered him; he subsequently gave an interview revealing himself as the faculty member behind the account.
-At the time, he described his politics as “left-communist.”
+At the time, he described his politics as "left-communist".

-In a November 3, 2016 Washington Post op-ed, Rectenwald claimed that two days after the student interview, he was summoned by NYU Liberal Studies Dean Fred Schwarzbach and was "strongly encouraged to take a paid leave of absence."
+In a November 3, 2016 Washington Post op-ed, Rectenwald claimed that two days after the student interview, he was summoned by NYU Liberal Studies Dean Fred Schwarzbach and was "strongly encouraged to take a paid leave of absence".
 Schwarzbach denied Rectenwald's claims and posted all email correspondence between the two from November 1 through November 11, which showed Rectenwald requesting the leave himself.
 Rectenwald went on paid leave in September 2016.
 In January 2018, he sued NYU and four of its professors for defamation.
 The case was dismissed with prejudice against Rectenwald.
 In October 2018, Rectenwald invited Milo Yiannopoulos to speak in one of his classes.
 Yiannopoulos's visit was postponed for reasons of safety.